davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

 This function must be called before allocating stake via `modifyAllocations()`.

 *Effects*:
-* Set the operator's `pendingDelay` to the proposed `delay`, and save the `effectBlock` at which the `pendingDelay` can be activated
+* Sets the operator's `pendingDelay` to the proposed `delay`, and save the `effectBlock` at which the `pendingDelay` can be activated
   * `effectBlock = uint32(block.number) + ALLOCATION_CONFIGURATION_DELAY`
-* If the operator has a `pendingDelay`, and if the `effectBlock` has passed, set the operator's `delay` to the `pendingDelay` value
+* If the operator has a `pendingDelay`, and if the `effectBlock` has passed, sets the operator's `delay` to the `pendingDelay` value
   * This also sets the `isSet` boolean to `true` to indicate that the operator's `delay`, even if 0, was set intentionally
-* Emit an `AllocationDelaySet` event with the `operator`, new pending `delay`, and `effectBlock` at which the `pendingDelay` can be activated
+* Emits an `AllocationDelaySet` event

 *Requirements*:
-* Caller MUST BE either the DelegationManager, or an existing operator
+* Caller MUST BE either the DelegationManager, or a registered operator
-  * An admin and/or appointee for the account can also call this function (see the [PermissionController](../permissions/PermissionController.md))
+  * An admin and/or appointee for the operator can also call this function (see the [PermissionController](../permissions/PermissionController.md))

 ## AVSs